Brazil's 'new middle class' struggles as economy plunges

-SAO BERNARDO DO CAMPO, Brazil (Reuters) - Until recently, Lucinelia de Jesus Souza’s future seemed bright, running a small coffee shop that caters to factory workers and other blue-collar customers in this industrial suburb of São Paulo.
+SAO BERNARDO DO CAMPO, Brazil, Oct 12 (Reuters) - Until recently, Lucinelia de Jesus Souza’s future seemed bright, running a small coffee shop that caters to factory workers and other blue-collar customers in this industrial suburb of São Paulo.

 But the faded pink counters of her shoebox-sized business, which opened a decade ago and blossomed as Brazil’s economy grew quickly, now see fewer customers stopping in for coffee or deep-fried pastries.